TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/QueryBuilder/Index.rst

 Remarks:

-* For simple cases, it is often easier to write and better to read to use the `delete()` method of the `Connection` object.
+* For simple cases, it is often easier to write and read if using the `delete()` method of the `Connection` object.

 * In contrast to `select()`, `delete()` does *not* add `WHERE` restrictions like ``AND `deleted` = 0``